Jason Simpson

 Jason Edwin Simpson (born January 25, 1971) is an American football coach who serves as the head football coach for the UT Martin Skyhawks.

 Career

 He is the head football coach at the University of Tennessee at Martin, a position he has held since 2006.
 He has led the UT Martin Skyhawks to five Ohio Valley Conference championships, in 2006, 2021, 2022, 2023, and 2024.

 Personal life

-Simpson's son, Ty Simpson, is a college football quarterback for the Alabama Crimson Tide.
+He is the father of Ty Simpson, who was a college football quarterback for the Alabama Crimson Tide.
+Ty Simpson now plays for the Los Angeles Rams after being drafted 13th in the 2026 NFL draft.
+Simpson also has another son, Graham Simpson, who is a high school quarterback for Westview High School in Martin, Tennessee.